niallobrien/hackathon-starter-plus/README.md

 Client-side CSS and JS
 ----------------------
 This fork of Hackathon Starter handles client-side asset compilation in a very different manner.
 In Hackathon Starter, all assets were placed under the `public` directory.
-In Hackathon Starter Plus, you'll find all of the assets under `assets`, eg. `assets/styles` and `assets/scripts`.
+In Hackathon Starter+, you'll find all of the assets under `assets`, eg. `assets/styles` and `assets/scripts`.
 You will need to keep two terminal sessions open, one to handle the asset compilation courtest of Webpack, and one complete, start your server in another terminal `npm start`.
 Use Nodemon to automatically restart your Express server if you wish.